schultek/super_annotations/examples/inherit_strategy/README.md

 This strategy builds on top of the part_of strategy.
 Instead generating a mixin, it will generate a new class extending the original class.

-This strategy is useful if you want to modify the existing behaviour of a class.
+This strategy is useful if you want to modify the existing behaviour of a class, e.g. wrapping a function.

 ## What it does